Kenyan court due to rule on decriminalising homosexuality

 The petitioners argue that under Kenya's 2010 constitution, every person is said to be equal before the law.

-"LGBTQ people in Kenya for years and years have faced and suffered violence and harm in unimaginable ways, but justice has not been afforded to them because of the penal code," said Macharia.
+"LGBTQ people in Kenya for years and years have faced and suffered violence and harm in unimaginable ways, but justice has not been afforded to them because of the penal code," Macharia said.

 Activists are optimistic of an eventual ruling in their favour, given recent decisions by the court.